 May 4, 2023

-Fort Frances Lakers defenseman Darnell Kempf visited Donald Young School in Emo on May 4 as part of a new initiative by the Lakers to promote literacy and community engagement.
+EMO, ON - Fort Frances Lakers defenseman Darnell Kempf visited Donald Young School in Emo on May 4 as part of a new initiative by the Lakers to promote literacy and community engagement.

 Kempf spent time reading, signing autographs, and of course – talking hockey with local students.